alexbalmus/dci_java_playground/README.md

 Please note that given Java's dynamic limitations and the considerations mentioned below, this is not true DCI.

-Also, checkout another approach I've tried: https://github.com/alexbalmus/dci_java_playground/tree/wrapper_approach
+Also, checkout another approach I've tried, which I call "Entity - UseCase - Wrapper": https://github.com/alexbalmus/dci_java_playground/tree/wrapper_approach_v2

 DCI is a valuable (but not very well known) use case oriented design & architecture approach and OOP paradigm shift.
 Due to its particular characteristics, it's rather difficult to implement in a strongly typed